 What Is the Affordable Care Act in Simple Terms?

-The Affordable Care Act is an act that was drafted to reduce health insurance costs to eligible Americans through the shared responsibility of the government, employers, and policyholders.
-It also aims to prohibit the restrictive practices of the healthcare industry.
+The Affordable Care Act is a federal law that reduces health insurance costs and expands coverage.
+It does this through the shared responsibility of the government, employers, and policyholders.
+It also aims to prohibit the restrictive practices of the health insurance industry.

 How Does the Affordable Care Act Work?

-The ACA added a significant number of insurance requirements, including prohibiting insurance providers from the following activities:
+The ACA added insurance requirements, including prohibiting insurance providers from the following:

 - Canceling policies when policyholders become sick

-- Placing a lifetime monetary limit on hospital stays or other benefits deemed "essential" in new policies
+- Placing a lifetime monetary limit on hospital stays or other essential benefits

 Key Elements of the Affordable Care Act

 The ACA has made sweeping changes to the U.S. healthcare system.
-The key elements that garnered the most attention include:
+The key elements include:

-- Allowing dependents to be covered under their parents' insurance plans until they turn 26
+- Allowing dependents to remain under their parent's insurance plans until they turn 26.

-- Expanding Medicaid eligibility to include those earning 133% or less of the federal poverty level, including adults without dependents, in participating states
+- Expanding Medicaid eligibility, including adults without dependents, in participating states.

-- Enforcing minimum standards for health insurance policies
+- Enforcing basic standards for health insurance policies

-- Insurers are required to provide you with a standardized, plain-language summary of benefits (which also helps with plan comparisons).
+- Insurers must provide a standardized, plain-language summary of benefits.
+This helps consumers compare plans.

-- You are free to choose any physician within the plan's network and may use an out-of-network emergency room without penalty.
+- Consumers can choose any physician within the plan's network.
+They can also use an out-of-network emergency room without penalty.

 - Annual and lifetime dollar limits on care are prohibited.